 Everyone loves going on holiday, but just how many Brits travel abroad?
 And how do they manage their money when they do?

-The most popular travel destination was Spain, with the majority of trips for holidays (89%).
+- The most popular travel destination was Spain, making up 30% of all trips.

-There were over 15 million trips made to Spain in 2018, more than the next two most popular destinations combined.
+- There were over 18.1 million trips made to Spain in 2019, almost 8 million more than the second most popular destination (France).

 Where do we visit?

 The total amount we have spent abroad has been slowly rising year-on-year until a slight dip after the financial crash in 2008.
-However, spending has recovered since then and has now reached a new peak of over £45.4 billion in 2018, up 1% from 2017.
-Despite reaching new heights, this represents a much smaller rise than in previous years.
+However, spending has recovered since then and has now reached a new peak of over £62.3 billion in 2019, up £4.2 billion from 2018.

 Spend per trip